Applications Guide

 GitHub Authentication

 The cluster needs access to your GitHub repositories for two purposes: 1.
-Flux needs to clone repositories to deploy applications 2.
+Argo CD needs to clone repositories to deploy applications 2.
 GitHub Actions need to interact with GitHub's API

 To enable this access: